adeperio/base/README.md

 Some of the other why's include:

 ##### A starter kit and reference implementation for Facebook's ReactJS+Flux.
-We love React+Flux and think you will to.
+We love React+Flux and think you will too.
 Base scaffolds out React components along with related Flux actions and stores, and provides a starter framework for getting a ReactJS front-end chatting with an Express / Postgres back-end.

 ##### Secure web application stack using OAuth2.
 We wanted a starter kit that scaffolds out a baseline implementation of a modern secure web application.

-##### A light and scalabale Web Server
+##### A light and scalable Web Server
 Express and NodeJS provides a powerful and scalable web stack as a base.
 Other than this, we don't impose any other framework choice on the server side.

 ##### An RDBMS Alternative
 MongoDB is a very popular persistent store on the web, and with many good reasons.
-But we thnk there are many apps out there where an RDBMs is still the most relevant choice.
+But we think there are many apps out there where an RDBMs is still the most relevant choice.
 We chose Postgres as a fast, scalable, open source, and well supported RDBMS option.

 ## Features